simonbogh/gazebo_tests/README.md

 This package lets you test different physics parameters in Gazebo to give you a better understanding of how they change the simulation e.g. friction parameters.

+Additional videos demonstrating the effect of some of the physics parameters can be found here: http://gazebosim.org/tutorials?tut=physics_params

 ![](docs/box_ramp_slide.gif)

 ## How to run